jzuern/sph-fluidsim-fortran/README.md

 [Gnuplotfortran](http://gnuplotfortran.sourceforge.net/) for on-line visualization of the particle cloud for debugging and quick observation purposes.

-If you wish to visualize to data that has been written to file during the simulation, you may use the provided bash script ´plotData.sh´ to plot the particle data contained in those files.
+If you wish to visualize to data that has been written to file during the simulation, you may use the provided bash script `plot_data.sh` to plot the particle data contained in those files.

 ## Simulation parameters: